-The Corporate Division is the point of contact for support and provides explanation on important matters separately.
+The CFO's direct team is the point of contact for support and provides explanation on important matters separately.
 When a meeting of the Board of Directors is scheduled, the Division distributes materials and takes sufficient time to provide explanations in advance.